jrsawvel/ToledoWX/README.md

 Under the Web server's document home directory, I created an "images" directory to store downloaded NWS images to be displayed in the HTML files created by the Perl scripts.

 Again, because of the unresponsiveness of NWS websites at times, I felt it was better to store the images locally.

+## Directory Structures

+server-home/ToledoWX/
+lib/Weather
+lib/HTML
+lib/XML
+lib/YAML
+css/
+bin/
+tmpl/
+yml/
+log/

+document-home/weather/
+images/
+html/

+## To-Do

+Download and parse XML files pertaining to the counties surrounding Lucas County (Toledo).

+If a warning is issued for a neighboring county, it will not appear on the home page of this app.

+If a watch is issued that inclues a neighboring county, but not Lucas County, then this information will also not appear on this app's home page.

+Three National Weather Service offices provide coverage for the Toledo area.

+* Cleveland NWS counties covered:
+  * Lucas (Toledo)
+  * Wood
+  * Ottawa
+* Northern Indiana NWS counties covered:
+  * Fulton
+  * Henry
+* Detroit/Pontiac NWS counties covered
+  * Monroe
+  * Lenawee